SAP-archive/cloud-sample-spaceflight-java/-exercises-/03-ConnectService/README.md

    In the search field type "OData Service for Business Partner" and press the search icon.
    <p align="center"><img width="480" src="res/pic303b.png" alt="API Hub Search"> </p>

    On the next screen switch to the "Details" view.
 Scroll down to select "Download Specification" and then select "EDMX".
-Store this file to your local machine.
    <p align="center"><img width="480" src="res/pic303c.png" alt="Select OData API"> </p>

+   Store this file to your local computer.
+It will end up in the default Downloads folder.
+Locate the file `API_BUSINESS_PARTNER.edmx` in the File Explorer and rename it to `ODataServiceforBusinessPartner.edmx`.

 3. **Import the service model into your project**